4-Day Korean Onggi Masterclass with Teacher Kwak, March 23 - March 26

 Learn Traditional Korean Pottery Techniques

-Perfect for pottery enthusiasts of all skill levels, this masterclass offers a unique opportunity to experience an authentic approach to large-scale handbuilding.
+Perfect for pottery enthusiasts of all skill levels, this masterclass provides a truly uncommon opportunity to experience an authentic approach to large-scale handbuilding—taught by one of the few living practitioners carrying this lineage forward.

 Course Details